uf-mil/mil/docs/software/alarms.md

 assert not cb2_ran
 cb1_ran = False
 ```
 Note that you can also attach some special properties to your alarm.
+For instance,
-For instance, you can attach multiple callback functions to the alarm.
-You can also configure whether the callback function should be automatically executed when the alarm is raised or whether it should be executed manually.
-Finally, you can assign a severity level to the alarm which can tell the alarm code which callback functions should be run.
+you can attach multiple callback functions to the alarm.
+You can also configure
+whether the callback function should be automatically executed when the alarm is
+raised or whether it should be executed manually.
+Finally, you can assign a
+severity level to the alarm which can tell the alarm code which callback functions

-For a practical example of this workflow, visit: [https://github.com/uf-mil/mil/blob/master/mil_common/ros_alarms/test/rospy/callback_test.py](https://github.com/uf-mil/mil/blob/master/mil_common/ros_alarms/test/rospy/callback_test.py)
+should be run.

 ## Applications and Context

-The applications of ROS alarms span various contexts, with one notable application residing in the control of the submersible vehicle's thrust and killboard.
-The thrust and killboard, responsible for the sub's electronic operations, is integrally associated with ROS alarms.
-Upon the board's activation or deactivation (hard or soft kill), alarms are invoked to apprise users of these changes.
-The listener's callback function comes into play, ensuring that alarms are updated in alignment with the board's current state.
-This process triggered each time the board is deactivated, creates a system whereby users are continually informed about the board's status changes – essentially manifesting a dynamic live alarm system.

-To delve into the implementation, visit: [https://github.com/uf-mil/mil/blob/master/SubjuGator/drivers/sub8_thrust_and_kill_board/sub8_thrust_and_kill_board/handle.py](https://github.com/uf-mil/mil/blob/master/SubjuGator/drivers/sub8_thrust_and_kill_board/sub8_thrust_and_kill_board/handle.py)

-## Part 2
-Tale a look at all of the methods ros_alarms offers here: [https://uf-mil.github.io/docs/reference/alarms.html?highlight=alarms#module-ros_alarms](https://uf-mil.github.io/docs/reference/alarms.html?highlight=alarms#module-ros_alarms)
+The applications of ROS alarms span various contexts, with one notable application
+residing in the control of the submersible vehicle's thrust and killboard.
+The
+thrust and killboard, responsible for the sub's electronic operations, is
+integrally associated with ROS alarms.
+Upon the board's activation or deactivation
+(hard or soft kill), alarms are invoked to apprise users of these changes.
+The
+listener's callback function comes into play, ensuring that alarms are updated
+in alignment with the board's current state.
+This process triggered each time
+the board is deactivated, creates a system whereby users are continually informed
+about the board's status changes – essentially manifesting a dynamic live alarm system.